 - The entire Phoebe and Her Unicorn series by Dana Simpson.
 Sardonic.

-Impressive Interactive Books of 2017
+Impressive Interactive Books and Wordless Wonders

 Bugs - ibook Augmented Reality book (with free downloadable app for apple or android).
 Make creepy crawlies come to life, climb on your hand and supersize them.
 There's bees, praying mantis, cockroach, spider and more but my favourites: The world's largest butterfly flying, the (Hercules) beetles battling and there's even a New Zealand weta in here!
 Kid-tested - all ages will be wowed by this Digital Magic book!